Belarus: Demographics

-Religion and languages
+Religion

 According to the census of November 2011, 58.9% of all Belarusians adhered to some kind of religion; out of those, Eastern Orthodoxy made up about 82%: Eastern Orthodox in Belarus are mainly part of the Belarusian Exarchate of the Russian Orthodox Church, though a small Belarusian Autocephalous Orthodox Church also exists.
 Roman Catholicism is practiced mostly in the western regions, and there are also different denominations of Protestantism.
 Minorities also practice Greek Catholicism, Judaism, Islam and neo-paganism.
 Overall, 48.3% of the population is Orthodox Christian, 41.1% is not religious, 7.1% is Roman Catholic and 3.3% follows other religions.

-Belarus's Catholic minority is concentrated in the western part of the country, especially around Grodno, consisting in a mixture of Belarusians and the country's Polish and Lithuanian minorities.
+Belarus's Catholic minority is concentrated in the western part of the country, especially around Grodno, consisting of a mixture of Belarusians and the country's Polish and Lithuanian minorities.
 President Lukashenko has stated that Orthodox and Catholic believers are the "two main confessions in our country".

 Belarus was once a major center of European Jews, with 10% of the population being Jewish.
 But since the mid-20th century, the number of Jews has been reduced by the Holocaust, deportation, and emigration, so that today it is a very small minority of less than one percent.
 The Lipka Tatars, numbering over 15,000, are predominantly Muslims.
 According to Article 16 of the Constitution, Belarus has no official religion.
 While the freedom of worship is granted in the same article, religious organizations deemed harmful to the government or social order can be prohibited.

-Belarus's two official languages are Russian and Belarusian; Russian is the most common language spoken at home, used by 70% of the population, while Belarusian, the official first language, is spoken at home by 23%.
+Languages

+Belarus's two official languages are Russian and Belarusian.
+According to data published by the National Statistical Committee of the Republic of Belarus, the 2019 census recorded that 54.1% of the population described Belarusian as their "mother tongue" compared to 42.3% who described Russian in that way.
+In addition, 71.4% described Russian and 26% described Belarusian as the "language normally spoken at home".
 Minorities also speak Polish, Ukrainian and Eastern Yiddish.
-Belarusian, although not as widely used as Russian, is the mother tongue of 53.2% of the population, whereas Russian is the mother tongue of only 41.5%.
+Following the election of Alexander Lukashenko, plans to have most schools teach in Belarusian were scrapped and they continued mainly teaching in Russian.
+The annual circulation of Belarusian-language literature also significantly decreased from 1990 to 2020.